hnvy/day-ploy/README.md

 - [ ] Think about whether we should use Pandas or JSON.
 The reason being is that, currently, Pandas uses about 30 Mb of RAM, whereas JSON uses 2 Mb.
   - [ ] Furthermore, Pandas is a somewhat esoteric library, and few people will be comfortable using it.
 Therefore, this could limit the number of contributors.
 - [ ] Might need to make the name of the CSV file change according to the date.
 But this can be done later: "data.csv" should do for now.

+## Contributing
+The program is still a massive work-in-progress.
+If you would like to contribute, then please do so!

+Not sure what you should be aiming for?
+Read [this guide](https://drive.google.com/folderview?id=11RUZw8MVdKXdb8HpuYR5epiktKPhkoOO) to find out about how the original SuperMemo Plan is supposed to work.
+Then simply transform those concepts into Python letters and numbers to bring it to life!